turingschool/backend-curriculum-site/module4/lessons/fetch_refresher.markdown

 })
 ```

-We can refactor that so our event bindings live together, our Fetch calls live together, and our Fetch handlers live together.
+We can refactor that so our event bindings live together, our `fetch()` calls live together, and our `fetch()` handlers live together.

 ```js
 // event bindings live nicely as one liners